-Figure 5(c) displays a more complicated situation.
-In this case, the server does not give the correct location of the agent to the source since the agent has initiated a migration in the meantime.
+The above protocol is implemented in various Java libraries (MOA [11] and ProActive [16]).
+It is rather straightforward, the only issue being when the agent is migrating while the source receives a reply from the server.
+This situation is illustrated in Figure 5: the server does not give the correct location of the agent to the source since the agent has initiated a migration in the meantime.
 As a result, the source will have to send a second location request to the server (event no. 9) before finally being able to reach the agent (event no. 11).

 Regarding the service policy, there exist several different schemes that can be implemented.
-In ProActive [24], the performance of the server has been optimized so that it does not act as a bottleneck.
+In ProActive [16], the performance of the server has been optimized so that it does not act as a bottleneck.
 The buffer at the server is completely partitioned in the sense that each pair source-agent possesses its own queue.
 The server polls these different queues and attends the queue having the oldest query.
-Within each queue, there is a priority scheduling mechanism that gives priority to to update location requests over location requests.
-If a queue contains several update location requests sent by the same object then only the newest is processed and the others are destroyed.
-Note that the service policy is non-preemptive since ProActive is a Java library and that the execution of a Java method cannot be stopped.
-As a consequence an update location request under processing cannot be preempted by a more recent one, which may harm the performance of the protocol.
+Within each queue, there is a priority scheduling mechanism that gives priority to update requests over location requests.
+If a queue contains several update requests then only the newest is processed and the others are destroyed.
+The service policy is non-preemptive since ProActive is a Java library (the execution of a Java method cannot be stopped).
+As a consequence an update request under processing cannot be preempted by a more recent one, which may harm the performance of the protocol.
+(Notice that only the queue that is attended by the server may have two update location requests, all other ones having at most one single pending update request.)
 Fortunately, it has been observed that this event is very rare in practice.
-Another consequence of this scheme is that upon serving a location request, the server has to check whether the corresponding queue contains an update location request coming from the object; if this is the case, then the location request is sent back to the queue; otherwise, it sends the position of this object (as found in the database) to the source.
+Another consequence of this scheme is that upon serving a location request, the server has to check whether the corresponding queue contains an update request coming from the object in which case the location request is sent back to the queue; otherwise, it sends the position of this object (as found in the database) to the source.
 Finally, communications in ProActive between the server and the different sources are synchronous.
 Therefore, a source that has sent a location request cannot perform any other task before it gets a reply from the server, which implies there is at most one pending location request per source at the server.